Bridging the gap between shop floor and ERP

 Manual data collection with MES or BDE

-Whether handwritten or through a terminal, the manual input of production quantities, downtimes, or reasons for scrap has serious disadvantages:
+Whether handwritten or via a terminal, the manual entry of production quantities, downtimes, or reasons for scrap brings significant disadvantages:

-• high effort and distraction for the operating personnel,
+• high effort and distraction for operating personnel,

 • and dwindling trust in ERP data – with consequences for the entire production control.

-An automated feedback directly from the machine is therefore not a "nice-to-have", but a prerequisite for reliable data, informed decisions, and effective digital production control.
+Automated feedback directly from the machine is therefore not a "nice-to-have", but a fundamental requirement for robust data, informed decisions, and effective digital production control.

-What the integration of production processes with ERP enables
+What the integration of production processes with the ERP enables

-A production data platform automates the data flow from the machine to the ERP – reliably, accurately, and in real-time.
+A production data platform automates the data flow from the machine to the ERP – reliably, precisely, and in real time.
 The ERP thus accurately reflects the activities in production.
-Managers and planners gain a current, continuous overview of production – not just at the end of the day or with days of delay.
-The cycle between planning and execution is closed, enabling decisions to be made based on facts and at the right moment.
+Managers and planners receive a current, end-to-end insight into production – not just at the end of the day or with days of delay.
+The cycle between planning and execution is closed, and decisions can be made based on facts at the right moment.

 This means:

-• Production quantities are automatically allocated to orders.
+• Production quantities are automatically assigned to orders.

 • Downtimes are recorded accurately; only the reason needs to be selected.

-• The filling out of shift logs is eliminated, as are double entries.
+• the completion of shift logs is eliminated, as are duplicate entries.

-• The ERP reflects the reality on the shop floor.
+• The ERP reflects reality on the shop floor.

 The added value: From gut feeling to data-driven control

-• an accurate calculation of production costs based on actual resource consumption (materials, energy, machine time)
+• an accurate calculation of production costs based on actual resource consumption (material, energy, machine time)

 • a smarter production planning based on current machine availability and a faster reaction to unplanned downtimes

-• transparency over levers for improving production, as well as the ability to objectively measure and communicate progress.
+• transparency over the levers for improvement of production as well as the ability to objectively measure and communicate progress.

-Existing MES or BDE systems do not need to be replaced for this – they are, rather, enhanced by machine data.
-Manual bookings are then automated through intelligent processing of machine data.
+Existing MES or BDE systems do not need to be replaced for this – they are rather enhanced by machine data.
+Manual bookings are automated through intelligent processing of machine data.

 This is how a production data platform connects machines and ERP